Wizcorp/tina.js/README.md

 ## Warning: Still in beta version!

-A comprehensive, high performance, easy to use, open source animation library in javascript.
+A comprehensive, high performance, easy to use, open source animation library in JavaScript.

-* **Easy to use** (API strongly inspired by Tweenjs)
+* **Easy to use** (API strongly inspired by Tween.js)
 * **Easy to debug** (Proper warnings)
 * **High performance** (Competitive with Tweenjs, benchmark coming soon)
 * **High flexibility** (tween transitions can easily be modified after creation)